Bentopy: from simple packing to building cellular models

 Now we’ll add even more complexity by creating a double membrane system that forms distinct compartments.
 Different proteins will be placed in different compartments.
 This tutorial demonstrates:

-• Compartment-specific protein placement
+• Compartment-specific protein placement.

 Inspect the double membrane structure